 In previous times, my little guy would’ve erupted in tears, or worse, a tantrum.
 But that day, with his lip quivering, he blurted, “You made me sad.”

-How teaching kids about emotions reduces misbehavior
+How teaching feelings reduces misbehavior

 I first learned the importance of talking about emotions with kids, particularly labeling them, in The Whole Brain Child (affiliate link) by Daniel J. Siegel and Tina Payne Bryson.
 And since then, I saw the results and was hooked.

-Here are four benefits of teaching kids about emotions:
+Here are four benefits of teaching feelings:

 1. Kids feel reassured